Please ensure Javascript is enabled for purposes of website accessibility

 Red suited man jumping over another while climbing bar chart representing investing in LEAPS

-We’ve written before on the idea of using a LEAPS investing strategy for longer-term speculative investments but the question today is: Can you invest in LEAPS instead of buying the underlying stock?
+We’ve written before about the idea of using a LEAPS investing strategy for longer-term speculative investments, but the question today is: Can you invest in LEAPS instead of buying stock?

 The answer is, generally, yes, if you know what to be on the lookout for.

-Why Invest in LEAPS Instead of Buying Shares?
+Why Invest in LEAPS Instead of Buying Stock?

 [text_ad]